KenobySky/tsm-ga-solver/README.md

 *Authors: André V Lopes and Robin Stumm*

-Using Mr Jeff Heaton Book, we used the code of the genetic algorithm chapter and changed the view to libGDX and made it more didatic for students.
+Using Mr Jeff Heaton Book, we used the code of the genetic algorithm chapter and changed the view to libGDX and made it more didactic for students.
 Its possible to see the algorithm running, save samples, make benchmarks and even run it in android devices!

-To make the program as didatic as possible, picture 1 shows the following parameters of the algorithm that can be changed:
+To make the program as didactic as possible, picture 1 shows the following parameters of the algorithm that can be changed:

 1. Number of Waypoints/Cities
 2. Number of Chromosomes